SasidharanGS/music_genre_classification/README.md

 # music_genre_classification
-Classifying music based on genre using CNN and RNN methods
+To Compare and contrast CNN and RNN based music genre classification methods